 Hi!
 I’m Yvonne Spence, author, blogger, and maker of dreams come true.
 This photo is of me at one of my favourite places – beside the ocean.
 Cape Cod, to be precise.
-As a child, I stood on the Atlantic Ocean’s eastern shores and felt awe as I imagined people on the other side, going about their lives.
-We were both connected and divided by the vast expanse of water between us.
+As a child, I stood on the Atlantic Ocean’s eastern shores and imagined people on the other side, going about their lives, connected and divided by the vast expanse of water between us.

 I grew up, and left the islands of my birth.
 Life was busy, at times chaotic, and I mostly didn’t pause to ponder that deeper side of existence.
-Eventually I grew tired of feeling afraid and of running from life, and became interested in the vast ocean of being that is beyond our thinking minds, the ocean where, when we tap into it, we discover that our true nature is peace.
+Eventually I grew tired of feeling afraid and of running from life, and became interested in the vast ocean of being beyond our thinking minds, the ocean where we discover that our true nature is peace.

-I don’t follow any religion, but a phrase might you hear me say is, “I’m not a Buddhist, but…” Like Buddhists I don’t see God as deity, but as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
-Yes, in people.
+I don’t follow any religion, you might hear me say is, “I’m not a Buddhist, but…” Like Buddhists I see God as a lifeforce in everything: in the ocean, and in the sky, whether turquoise, grey or navy blue and filled with twinkling stars, in forests, animals, and noisy cities filled with people.
 We might seem intent on destroying our beautiful planet, but I don’t believe humans are bad or evil.
 From my own experience and what I’ve observed in others, destructive behaviour is fuelled by fear, and fear can be healed and transformed into love.
-That is why I write.
-I write to help others find the beauty in themselves, in this world, in other people.
-I write to pass on what I’ve learned, I write to help you live the life you dream of, to help you let go of fears that hold you back.
+That’s why I write.
+I write to find the beauty in myself and to help others find the beauty in themselves, in this world, in other people.

 But this blog isn’t just about me – it’s about you too.
 Without you, what would be the point?
 So let’s talk about you.